 - Changes in method for disposal under IFRS 5 Non-current Assets Held for Sale and Discontinued Operations; - 'Continuing involvement' for servicing contracts and offsetting disclosures in condensed interim financial statements under IFRS 7 Financial Instruments: Disclosures; - Discount rate in a regional market sharing the same currency under IAS 19 Employee Benefits; - Disclosure of information 'elsewhere in the interim financial report' under IAS 34 Interim Financial Reporting;

-The Corporation intends to adopt these amendments in its financial statements for the annual period beginning on January 1, 2016.
-The extent of the impact of adoption of the amendments has not yet been determined.
+The Corporation adopted these amendments in its financial statements for the annual period beginning on January 1, 2016.
+The extent of the impact of adoption of the amendments was not material.